smallcloudai/refact-vscode/README.md

 - **Unlimited accurate auto-completion with context awareness for free** - Powered by Qwen2.5-Coder-1.5B, Refact.ai uses Retrieval-Augmented Generation (RAG) to provide precise, context-aware code suggestions.
 By retrieving relevant snippets and project-specific insights, it ensures completions that align with your coding style and architecture.![auto-completion](https://github.com/user-attachments/assets/0ffab638-c807-4863-8d62-a663b1459805)
 - **Integrated in-IDE Chat** - By deeply understanding your codebases, Refact.ai provides relevant, intelligent answers to your questions—right inside your development environment.![refactor](https://github.com/user-attachments/assets/e7b2e779-85c5-46a0-99ad-ea909a69ddc7)
 - **Integrated with the tools** - Refact.ai goes beyond codebases, connecting with GitHub, GitLab, databases (PostgreSQL, MySQL), Pdb, Docker, and any shell command, so AI Agent can autonomously complete tasks—from code generation to deployment.![integrations](https://github.com/user-attachments/assets/daf8d0ee-0a54-4aa8-82e5-f968fded0c7a)
-- **State-of-the-Art Models** - Refact.ai supports **Claude 3.7 Sonnet, GPT-4o, and o3-mini**, allowing you to choose the best model for each task based on its complexity.
+- **State-of-the-Art Models** - Refact.ai supports **Claude 4, GPT-4o, and o3-mini**, allowing you to choose the best model for each task based on its complexity.
 - **Bring your own key (BYOK)** - Use your own API keys for external LLMs, ensuring flexibility and control over your AI infrastructure.![BYOK](https://github.com/user-attachments/assets/44e416f7-fb4d-4846-a1e0-1b7da32c2c75)
 - **Upload images**: Click the image button to add visual context to your chat.
 - **Use @-commands** to control what context to use to answer your question: